Crimson-Computing/cs207-FinalProject/docs/documentation.md

 The user then passes the `function`, `method` and `interval` or `start_values` arguments to the `find_root` function.
 The user may also provide the optional `max_iter` and `threshold` arguments. `max_iter` specifies the maximum number of iterations the algorithm should attempt to find a converging solution, and `threshold` sets the minimum threshold to declare convergence, such that lower thresholds return finer approximations.

+Note that the user-defined functions do not need to explicitly use the `AD` basic or comparison operators.
+However, for elemental and trigonometric functions like `sin` or `log` the user would need to define their function with the `ADmath` methods `ad.sin` and `ad.log`.

+#### Root finding algorithms implemented

 |Root finding algorithms|Accepted `method` strings|Required arguments|
 |Bisection|\['bisect', 'bisection', 'b'\]| `function`, `interval`, `method`|